hikogui/hikogui/docs/render_architecture.md

 #### Semantic Color
 #### Custom Color
 Custom colors are for application specific widgets.
 These colors may also be modified by the application at runtime.
-For example an audio application may use custom colours for drawing the audio level meters.
+For example an audio application may use custom colors for drawing the audio level meters.

 ### Font Styles